brice-v/brice-v.github.io/README.md

 ### Design, Simulation, Implementation of an 8-Band Equalizer

+Junior year in my Electronics Class, the students were all tasked of creating an equalizer of at least 4-bands that would span the human hearing frequency range (20Hz to 20kHz).

+My partner and I decided to design an 8-band equalizer using second order bandpass filters.
+This meant that overall their would be less components per band and it would allow for easier implementation.
+(As well as being cheaper!)

+The equalizer was designed using OrCAD PSpice and simulated using Allegro  Simulator.
+Everything was made sure to be working properly and then all components were assembled onto a breadboard!

 ### Simulation and Implementation of Audio Power Amplifier

+### 8-bit Data Latch Memory Module

+### Instruction Set Simulator

 ```markdown
 Syntax highlighted code block